mabruras/sqapi/resources/docs/CONFIGURATION.md

 ```
 This will make sqAPI start a loader and/or blueprints, only for each of the plugins listed.
 Not that this is possible to overwrite with `PLUGIN`-environment variable.
-The `PLUGIN`-environment variable is intended to create a sqAPI instance with a single plugin running.

 ### API